taygumus/wp-docker-stack/README.md

 ### 2. Database Configuration

-Configures the MySQL/MariaDB instance used by both the DB engine and WordPress.
+Configures the MySQL instance used by both the DB engine and WordPress.

 - `DATABASE_NAME`, `DATABASE_USER`, `DATABASE_PASSWORD`